Sydney Turing Barlow Lawford | |

 After receiving military training at Royal Military College at Sandhurst, he received a commission into the British Army as a lieutenant in the 7th Battalion, Royal Fusiliers (City of London Regiment) on 7 February 1885 and was promoted to captain on 3 September 1894.

-His military nickname was 'Swanky Syd', apparently derived from his habit of donning full dress regalia, including all of his medal entitlement, regularly.[5]
-He was knighted in the field.[6]
-Douglas Haig noted in his personal diary in early 1915 the following assessment of Lawford as a General: "I was at Sandhurst with Lawford, ... although endowed with no great ability, he is hard fighting and plucky."[4]
+His military nickname was 'Swanky Syd', apparently derived from his habit of donning full dress regalia, including all of his medal entitlement, regularly.[7]
+He was knighted in the field.[8]
+General Sir Douglas Haig, then commanding the First Army of the British Expeditionary Force (BEF), noted in his personal diary in early 1915 the following assessment of Lawford, then still commanding the 22nd Brigade, as a general: "I was at Sandhurst with Lawford, ... although endowed with no great ability, he is hard fighting and plucky."[6]

-After the war Lawford received promotion to the rank of Lieutenant-General, and was posted to the British India Army.
-He retired in 1926.[1]
+After the war Lawford, whose major general's rank became permanent in January 1917, received promotion to the rank of lieutenant general in January 1923 and was posted to the British Indian Army.
+He retired from the army in 1926.[2]

 Lawford died on 15 February 1953.[9]